Redislabs-Solution-Architects/redis-client-side-caching-csc-jedis-demo/README.md

-# Jedis Client-Side Caching Demo
+# Jedis Client-Side Caching with Redis

-This project demonstrates the use of native client-side caching with Redis using Jedis.
+This project demonstrates the use of client-side caching with Redis using Jedis.
 The example includes performance benchmarks that compare direct Redis access with local cache access, highlighting latency improvements.

 ## Features